eniewold/unchain-readthedocs/docs/source/support.rst

 In-App Message
 ======================

-You can Message our support team using the in-app Message system.
-Simply go to the Messages page using the menu option and use the 'Contact Support' button to create a new conversation.
+You can message our support team using the in-app Message system.
+Simply go to the :doc:`messages` page using the menu option and use the 'Contact Support' button to create a new conversation.
 We would like to ask you to specify the problem type as subject.
 You can enter a new message with details and even attach screen-shots if needed.

 .. note::
   Due to mobile app store restriction, direct messages are not available in the mobile app.